oroinc/platform/src/Oro/Bundle/WorkflowBundle/Resources/doc/reference/processes/index.md

     should be performed - immediately or after some delay (and delay interval in the seconds of PHP date interval format).
 In case of delayed execution you can also control execution priority of process jobs.
     - **cron**
-    Allow execute process by cron-definition setted in parameter ``cron``.
-For this type of triggers cron job for the command ``oro:cron`` should be enabled.
+    Allow to execute process by cron-definition specified in parameter ``cron``.
+For this type of triggers should be enabled cron job for the command ``oro:cron``.

+    **Notice**
+    In the same time should be specified only one of this parameters.

 * **Job** - entity that contain information specific to performing process in case of delayed processing (in this case JMS job will be created).
 According to event job can contain following data:
     - ``create`` event - entity identity;